MicrosoftDocs/azure-reference-other/u-sql/outputters-tsv.md

 ms.author: "mrys"
 manager: "ryanw"
 ---

 # Outputters.Tsv()

-### Outputting TSV Files
+## Outputting TSV Files
-The Tsv() outputter disallows the `delimiter` parameter and defaults the field delimiter to '\t' (tab).
+The `Tsv()` outputter disallows the `delimiter` parameter and defaults the field delimiter to '\t' (tab).
 All other parameters are the same.
 See [Outputter Parameters (U-SQL)](outputter-parameters-u-sql.md) for supported parameters and their defaults values.

-### Examples
+## Examples
-- The examples can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
+- The example(s) can be executed in Visual Studio with the [Azure Data Lake Tools plug-in](https://www.microsoft.com/download/details.aspx?id=49504).
-- The scripts can be executed [locally](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-data-lake-tools-get-started#run-u-sql-locally).
+- The script(s) can be executed [locally](https://docs.microsoft.com/azure/data-lake-analytics/data-lake-analytics-data-lake-tools-local-run).
 An Azure subscription and Azure Data Lake Analytics account is not needed when executed locally.

 **Basic Syntax**
 The examples below show the basic syntax for each parameter using the Tsv() outputter.
 Compare the output against the dataset as well as against the other created data files.